Daniel-BD/AudioTales_Narrative_Passwords/README.md

-# AudioTales is a fictional audio books service that uses stories instead of traditional passwords to sign in with.
+# AudioTales is a fictional audio books service that uses stories instead of traditional passwords.

 Read more about the project on the **project website**: https://rithikakabilan.wixsite.com/ciu196